Encyclopaedia Index

 When ENDIT = GRND1, the conjugate-gradient solver is called instead of the built-in (Stone-type) solver for the PHI in question, whereas the setting CSG3=CNGR causes that solver to be called for all variables.

-Whenever ENDIT is negative, the multiplier of the average change referred to in the first paragraph is taken as 1.0E-3.
+Whenever ENDIT is negative, the multipliers referred to in the first paragraph are taken as 1.0E-3.

 ENDLOOP